-It’s not the markets that throw us lemons, it’s what we do with them.
+It’s not the market that throws us lemons, it’s what we do with them.

 Keep this in the back of your mind…

-Now imagine you wake up in the morning and you witness a huge gap down in the market – way below your stop.
-The gap is so large that your trading account is reduced to rubbles.
+Now imagine you wake up in the morning and you witness a huge gap down in the market – way below your stop-loss.

 Ok, so you’re traumatized for life!

 Now imagine another trader is going through that same exact ordeal on the other side of the country.